riscv/sail-riscv/README.md

 Install [Sail](https://github.com/rems-project/sail/), either via opam or by building Sail from source and setting `SAIL_DIR` in your environment pointing to its top-level directory.
+Then:

 ```
 $ make